-In the management of capital, the Company includes shareholders' equity in the definition of capital.
+In the management of capital, the Company includes shareholders' deficiency in the definition of capital.
 The Company is not exposed to externally imposed capital requirements.
 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body.
-As of August 12, 2022, the Company was granted reinstatement with the policies of the TSXV.

 The Company manages the capital structure and makes adjustments to it, based on the level of funds required to manage its operations in light of changes in economic conditions and the risk characteristics of its underlying assets.
-There were no significant changes in the Company's approach to capital management during the years ended August 31, 2023 and 2022.
+There were no significant changes in the Company's approach to capital management during the years ended August 31, 2024 and 2023.